dylanjcastillo/chatgpt-desktop/README.md

 ChatGPT Desktop is an Electron-based application that lets you run ChatGPT from your desktop without needing to open a browser tab.
 Developed by ChatGPT itself\*, this app aims to make your interaction with ChatGPT more convenient.

-<sub>\*Not entirely accurate, but almost all of the code is directly sourced from ChatGPT without any modifications.
-Including this README and the release page.</sub>
+<sub>\*Not entirely accurate, but almost all of the code, the README, and the release page were directly sourced from ChatGPT with very few modifications.</sub>

+Take a look at the [app](https://youtu.be/jw434664OFU).

 ## Features